 Best 4 Methods to Recover Deleted Folders on Windows 10

 There are many methods that you can use to recover deleted folders on Windows 10, but some yield better results than others.
-Let’s take a look at three proven methods we always recommend to readers in your situation to start with.
+Let’s take a look at four proven methods we always recommend to readers in your situation to start with.

 Method 1: Recover Deleted Folders Using Data Recovery Software